exoplatform/exo-documentation/docs/Gamification.rst

 Domains are the categorization of all behaviors of the platform users.
 Each domain represents a different context and specific applications to organize all rules and badges.

-The following are the default domains that made sense in the context of the platform environment:
+The following are the default domains that come with eXo Platform:

 - Social: living together in organized communities, typically with different opinion shared on activities, by comments, likes; in your profile or created spaces.